Critics' Choice Super Award for Best Actor in a Science Fiction/Fantasy Movie

 The Critics' Choice Super Award for Best Actor in a Science Fiction/Fantasy Movie is an award presented by the Critics Choice Association to the best performance by an actor in a science fiction or fantasy film.

-This award was first presented in 2021 to Andy Samberg for his role as Nyles in Palm Springs.
+This award was first presented at the 1st Critics' Choice Super Awards in 2021 to Andy Samberg for his role as Nyles in Palm Springs.
 The most nominated actor in this category is Timothée Chalamet with 3 nominations.

-The current recipient of the award is Timothée Chalamet for his role as Paul Atreides in Dune: Part Two.
+The current recipient of the award is Ryan Gosling for his role as Ryland Grace in Project Hail Mary.